In this guide

 1 Create your AUSTRAC user account

-Go to AUSTRAC Online from 31 March 2026.
+Go to AUSTRAC Online.
 Create a user account using your email address and a secure password.
 This personal account will be linked to your business enrolment.

 If your business already has an AUSTRAC account (e.g., from providing remittance services), log in with your existing credentials instead.